 Charles Tembo has been with Sausage Tree Camp since its inception in 1996.
 His years of experience working in different departments, ultimately as a guide, make him the ideal Camp Manager and Head guide at Potato Bush Camp.

 His excellent knowledge of the Zambezi river saw him as one of the judges in the finale of the renowned BBC fishing series "The Big Fish".

 Ali Vlahakis.
 Ali started working in 2007 as a trainee boatman obtaining his boating and fishing licence in 2008.
 This sparked the desire to continue on with qualifications in the field and he started as a trainee guide.
 He joined Potato Bush Camp in 2012 as a boatman & fishing guide, and was part of the construction team that built camp.
 When the opportunity came up to became a trainee guide Ali seized the chance and in 2016 he wrote and passed (with top marks) his canoe guide and game drive guide exams.
-He now is preparing to take his walking guide license and is now a fully qualified guide.
+In 2017 he completed his walking guide license and is now a fully qualified guide.
 Ali loves fishing, and knows the river like the back of his hand having grown up in Chirundu, a village on the water.
 He also has a keen interest in vegetation, birds, and enjoys taking our younger guests out on our children activities programme.